Facilities and Services Available for Disabled Guests

 storm chaser

-I was very excited to ride storm chaser so headed there first.
-Storm chase is a very nice family coaster that is quite thrilling for a 1 meter hight restriction.
+I was very excited to ride Storm Chaser so headed there first.
+Storm Chaser is a very nice family coaster that is quite thrilling for a 1 meter height restriction.
 It ended up being my favourite coaster of the trip.

 Cyclonator